 Definitions of housing affordability can vary, but in general a household should pay no more than 30 percent of its monthly income on housing costs.
 Households that pay more than this are considered "cost-burdened" and households that pay more than 50 percent are considered "severely cost-burdened."
 Measuring the number of people paying more than this percentage helps define a community's affordability problem.
 Table A-19 illustrates the extent of overpayment in Mt.
 Shasta.
 It is noted that Table A-19 uses 2015-2019 ACS data, therefore would not be affected by potential anomalies related to the COVID-19 pandemic.
-It is also notable that the number of renter households exceed the number of owner households in Mt.
-Shasta.
-As seen in the table, both owner and renter households are not immune from overpaying for housing and are cost burdened: nearly 44 percent of owner households are cost burdened and almost 63 percent of renter households being cost burdened.
+It is also notable that the number of renter households are not immune from overpaying for housing and are cost burdened: nearly 44 percent of owner households are cost burdened and almost 63 percent of renter households being cost burdened.
 Of those cost burdened households, almost 61 percent of owner households are paying more than 50 percent of their gross income for housing and are severely cost burdened.
-Renter households are also severely cost burdened but at nearly the same rate as owners: a lower percentage, 30.48 percent, although by count, the number of households owners and renters are similar.
-Uniformly extremely low income Mt.
+Renter households are also severely cost burdened but at nearly the same rate as owners: a lower percentage, 30-48 percent, although by count, the number of households are cost burdened and severely low income Mt.
 Shasta households are cost burdened and severely cost burdened.